kaitbrew/react-hogwild-vite/README.md

   hog (its **specialty**, **weight**, **greased**, and **highest medal achieved**)
 - Allow the user to _filter_ the hogs that are **greased**
+  - *hint:* The test is expecting a checkbox with an associated label.
+For this you will need to use the htmlFor property.
 - Allow the user to _sort_ the hogs based on **name** or **weight**

 - Allow users to _hide_ hogs (not delete them, just hide them from view!)